-Ohio Suicide Prevention Foundation in partnership with the National Loss Team Committee invites you to save the date for The National Loss Team Conference: In the Journey of Loss, We Can Find Meaning Again.
-The conference will be held September 10-11, 2013 in Columbus, Ohio.
-Dr. Frank Campbell will serve as the Keynote speaker this year. .
+Ohio Suicide Prevention Foundation in partnership with the National Loss Team Committee invites you to save the date for The National LOSS Team Conference: “Postvention, It’s About Time!”
+The conference will be held September 9-10, 2014 in Columbus, Ohio.
+Dr. Frank Campbell will serve as the Keynote speaker this year.
 For more information, please visit the conference page.

 NET Airs Program About Suicide Awareness and Prevention